AirshipCMS/Docs/02-Quickstart-Guide.md

 ---

 ## 1. Start a Project.
-1. Sign up for a free Airship account to access the _Airship CMS Developer Portal_.
+1. Sign up for a free Airship account to access the [Airship CMS Developer Portal](https://skyport.airshipcms.io).
-2. Check your email to verify your account, then log in to the _Airship CMS Developer Portal_.
+2. Check your email to verify your account, then log in to the [Airship CMS Developer Portal](https://skyport.airshipcms.io).
 3. Choose a Plan and create your first project.
 4. After a few minutes, you will receive a notification that your project is ready.
 5. When you navigate to your project url `(https://subdomain.airshipcms.io)`, it will look something like this:

 ![first-site-wider](https://user-images.githubusercontent.com/1865400/28547862-9d65786e-706c-11e7-9bc2-bc989dae7299.png)

-Links:
-- Airship CMS Developer Portal

 ## 2. Install Airship Launcher CLI Tools.
 Command line tools are currently available for _Mac_ and _Linux_ development environments.
 You must install the Airship Launcher in order to be able to login and sync files between your local development environment and the Airship server.
 Non-developer admins and content creators don't need to install the CLI tools.